nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Add-on updates: updating to latest and greatest version

+Note: this feature is being transfered from Studio add-on to other modules.
+This section will discuss standalone update method (checking for Studio add-on update from Studio window).

 In add-on 7.0 and later, it is possible to update to the latest version of the add-on by using add-on update check facility.
 This is done by connecting to a server where the update add-on files are stored.

-The Studio add-on uses a combination of urllib library and development branches (explained later) to fetch the needed update metadata.
+The Studio add-on uses a combination of urllib library and update channels (explained later) to fetch the needed update metadata.
 The user can tell the add-on to check for updates automatically or one can perform this check manually.

 The update check is performed as follows:

 1. If the add-on is told to check for updates, the Studio app module constructor will start a timer whose purpose is to call a function when it is time to check for an update.
 2. If automatic update check is enabled, the update manager (splconfig.updateInit) will determine when the update was checked last.
 This is done in order to perform update checks every 24 hours.
 3. Once the timer kicks in (automatic update check is on), the update check function (splupdate.updateChecker) will be called.
 This function uses two parameters to determine if a status progress tone should be played and to schedule the next update check.
-4. The update check function first connects to the URL for the current development branch (more on branches at the end of this article) and compares the filename returned by the server.
+4. The update check function first connects to the URL for the current update channel (more on channels at the end of this article) and compares the filename returned by the server.
 If the file names does not match, the add-on will interpret this as presence of an update and will return a dictionary containing current add-on version, new version (parsed as a regular expression) and URL for the file, and if not, it returns nothing.
 5. If a new version is available and if the user said "yes" to update prompt, the update metadata (update timestamp) will be cached to be retrieved by the app module later.
 6. This process repeats if automatic check is enabled (a timer will be set to call this function again after 24 hours).